CAU-LEI/AIGP.github.io/aigp.md

 | 20   | 0    | 160  | 127  |
 | 20   | 0    | 156  | 96   |

 - Taking the genotype file as `test_geno.ped` and the phenotype file as `test_phe`, the third column of the `test_phe` file is the true phenotypic value for model evaluation.
-At this point, `--geno` is followed by the location of the genotype file, `--phe` is followed by the location of the phenotype file, `--x_sep` is followed by the separator of the genotype file, and `--y_sep` is followed by the separator in the phenotype file. `--y_col_num` specifies the column number of the phenotype file.
+At this point, `--geno` is followed by the location of the genotype file, `--phe` is followed by the location of the phenotype file, `--geno_sep` is followed by the separator of the genotype file, and `--phe_sep` is followed by the separator in the phenotype file. `--phe_col_num` specifies the column number of the phenotype file.
 When cross-validation is not used, the proportion of the sample training population and the validation population is specified by `--train_size`.
 When the trait is a quantitative trait, specify `--type` as `regression`, and when it is a qualitative trait, specify `--type` as `sort`. `--model` is followed by the method of the model, and all methods are detailed in Section 4.
 When using the `LinearRegression` method, and using the third column as the training phenotypic value, the command is as follows:

 ```shell
 AIGP train.py --geno data/test_geno.ped --x_sep \t --phe data/test_phe.txt --y_sep \s --y_col_num 3 --type regression --model LinearRegression --train_size 0.8